 Cal Advocates further claims that outages were widespread for certain providers during the 2019 PSPS events, with outages occurring in nearly half of the counties in the state.
 The highest number of macro cell sites, 567, went out of service during the 2019 PSPS events, on October 27, 2019.
 Cal Advocates notes that Verizon experienced significantly fewer outages than other wireless providers because it installed fixed generators at a significantly higher percentage of its macro cell sites.
-The data Cal Advocates presents demonstrate that the consistent lack of adequate backup power in networks has adversely affected resiliency and recovery.203
+The data Cal Advocates presents demonstrate that the consistent lack of adequate backup power in networks has adversely affected resiliency and recovery.210

 Communications Workers support Cal Advocates, CforAT and NCLC's arguments.
-Communications Workers indicates that over half of California's counties were impacted by network outages during the 2019 PSPS events,204 with Marin County experiencing 57 percent of its 280 cell phone tower sites out of service and Sonoma, Lake, Santa Cruz, Humboldt, and Calaveras counties all facing service delays when over 20 percent of cellphone towers were without power.205 Communications Workers argue that these outages prohibit citizens from accessing 9-1-1 and receiving emergency notifications.206
+Communications Workers indicates that over half of California's counties were impacted by network outages during the 2019 PSPS events,211 with Marin County experiencing 57 percent of its 280 cell phone tower sites out of service and Sonoma, Lake, Santa Cruz, Humboldt, and Calaveras counties all facing service delays when over 20 percent of cellphone towers were without power.212 Communications Workers argue that these outages prohibit citizens from accessing 9-1-1 and receiving emergency notifications.213 during disasters and electric outages.
+Both our electric and water corporations emphasize the critical nature of communications during power outages.